 Activity: Monitor your team’s workflow by viewing specific events or creating full reports.
 You can access more detailed information by clicking on a team member's name.
 (Team and user management admins)

-Groups: With groups, both admins and team members can create lists of people who should have access to the same files, folders, and Dropbox Spaces (based on departments, teams, or projects).
+Groups: With groups, both admins and team members can create lists of people who should have access to the same files and folders (based on departments, teams, or projects).
 (All admins)